Photos by Sue Chesnut, Michael Wasgatt, Jeff Gutekunst, and others.

-Protective covenants providing for architectural control, establishing minimum dwelling sizes ranging from 600-900 square feet (footprint area) and limiting certain activities are in place to protect and enhance property values.
+Protective covenants providing for architectural control, establishing minimum dwelling sizes ranging from 600-900 square feet (footprint area), and limiting certain activities are in place to protect and enhance property values.
 Travel trailers and R.V.s may be placed on lots for up to five months in any calendar year.
-Association covenants and architectural guidlines are posted on this website.
+Association covenants and architectural requirements are posted on this website.

 Electricity is supplied by Poudre Valley R.E.A., which has extended service throughout most of the subdivision.
-Costs to connect to existing lines vary depending on distance, terrain and other factors, and specific costs estimates are available from Poudre Valley R.E.A. at (970) 226-1234.
-Telephone service, including high speed DSL, has been extended into many parts of Crystal Lakes.
-Information concerning availability of service and installation costs can be obtained from CenturyLink at 1-800-261-7649.
-Wi-Fi service is available at the community center (Basecamp) as well as other locations in nearby Red Feather Lakes Village.
+Costs to connect to existing lines vary depending on distance, terrain, and other factors, and specific cost estimates are available from Poudre Valley R.E.A.
+Telephone service, including DSL, has been extended into many parts of CLRRA.
+Information concerning the availability of service and installation costs can be obtained from CenturyLink.
+Wi-Fi service is available at the library in Red Feather Lakes Village.

-The Larimer County Planning and Building Department (970-498-7700) regulates the construction of dwellings and other structures in Crystal Lakes.
-With assistance from the Crystal Lakes Water and Sewer Association, the Larimer County Department of Environmental Health (970-498-6700) regulates the construction of sanitation facilities.
+The Larimer County Planning and Building Department regulates the construction of dwellings and other structures in CLRRA.
+The Larimer County Department of Health and Environment regulates the construction of sanitation facilities.

-Crystal Lakes property owners enjoy the use of hundreds of acres of open space located throughout the subdivision.
+CLRRA property owners enjoy the use of hundreds of acres of open space located throughout the subdivision.
 Hiking and skiing trails have been developed in many areas.
 Access to streams and lakes is guaranteed by virtue of their location in greenbelt areas or the designation of fishing easements on subdivision plats.
-Community restrooms are conveniently located at several places within Crystal Lakes.
-Property owners may also take advantage of boat and trailer storage facilities maintained by the Associations.
-Picnic areas, community wells and trailer dump stations are also provided for the convenience of property owners.
+Portable restrooms are provided at several places within CLRRA.
+Property owners may take advantage of trailer storage facilities maintained by the Associations.
+Picnic areas are also provided for the convenience of property owners.